alexburgos/task-voting-nextjs/README.md

 ## Optionsal
-If you wanna see some test pools you can run `node bin/seed.js` and it would populate the database with a few ones.
+If you wanna start with a few test polls you can run `node bin/seed.js` and it would populate the database.

 ## Deployment